Copyright and Fair Use Guidelines

 - Fair Use and Course Resources in the Classroom

 - Linking to a website is not a copyright violation; however, the website itself, may not be accessible to students with disabilities in accordance with the Americans with Disabilities Act and Section 508 of the Rehabilitation Act of 1973.
-Accordingly, before linking to a website from a classroom, contact LD&S to review for accessibility.
+Accordingly, before linking to a website from a classroom, contact Course Development to review for accessibility.